sebpiq/WAAClock/README.md

 WAAClock.js
 =============

 Web Audio API doesn't provide a comprehensive API for scheduling things in the time.
-For example, it is hard or impossible to cancel events once they have been scheduled ; there is no way to schedule a custom event ; there is no way to schedule repeating events.
+For example, it is hard or impossible to cancel events once they have been scheduled ; there is no way to schedule a custom event ; there is no way to schedule repeating events ; or change tempo.

 `WAAClock(audioContext)` adds a very thin layer allowing you to play with the time in a more easy way.